If you want to include using an eCommerce meme in your business operations or any marketing channel, here are some things to remember.

 2. Make them relatable and entertaining

-So, your memes should also focus on your brand while still being relevant to your customers and how they feel.
+So, your brand memes should also focus on your brand while still being relevant to your customers and how they feel.

 Here's an example: